Metro Bank chairman to step down

 The new development saw customers withdraw £2 billion in deposits by June.
 Metro Bank also disclosed in the prospectus for its £250 million debt issue that the investigations might lead to criminal liability and that any redress may involve “significant expense”.

-The bank, which has 1.8 million customer, has lost 89% of its share value.
+The bank, which has 1.8 million customers, has lost 89% of its share value.
 Its attempt at raising £250 million failed in September when, according to Guardian sources, it managed to only gather £175 miilion worth of bond orders.

 UPDATE: Shares in Metro Bank rose 30% on Wednesday when the bank announced a fresh £300 million bond deal at a higher yield of 9.5%.
 It added that it had received orders worth £475 million.